-Patrick Reimonn ’17 wanted “more bang for my buck,” so he came to UMass Lowell to major in electrical engineering
+Patrick Reimonn ’17 wanted “more bang for my buck,” so he came to UMass Lowell to major in electrical engineering.
+Before long, he switched to math for its versatility.

 “Mathematics is used in finance, engineering, science, programming and a host of other fields.
 I also love the diverse sets of classes available to math majors…once the core math classes are covered, there’s room for interesting electives in statistics, advanced applied math, and other theoretical fields.”